bugcrowd/templates/submissions/description/active_directory/kerberos_abuse/template.md

 Kerberos is the default authentication protocol in Active Directory environments.
-Misconfigurations such as unconstrained delegation, weak service account passwords with registered SPNs, and disabled preauthentication each provide a distinct attack path.
-An attacker can exploit these weaknesses to extract Ticket Granting Tickets from delegated servers, crack service ticket encryption offline to recover service account passwords, or request AS-REP hashes for accounts without preauthentication.
+Misconfigurations such as unconstrained delegation, weak service account passwords with registered SPNs, and disabled pre-authentication each provide a distinct attack path.
+An attacker can exploit these weaknesses to extract Ticket Granting Tickets from delegated servers, crack service ticket encryption offline to recover service account passwords, or request AS-REP hashes for accounts without pre-authentication.

 **Business Risk**